- What is Cupping and Gua Sha, where do they come from?

 Are there any contraindications?

-Cupping should not be performed over: burns and other large or recent injuries to the skin, varicose veins or any sensitive major blood vessel (such as those on the inner thigh), and on infected body parts like abscesses.
+Cupping and gua sha should not be performed over: burns and other large or recent injuries to the skin, varicose veins or any sensitive major blood vessel (such as those on the inner thigh), and on infected body parts like abscesses.
 Rashes are usually avoided, although it can be okay for folks with eczema depending on the severity.
 Cupping over the abdomen is generally avoided because of the small chance of a hernia from excessive suction.
 Folks with clotting disorders like Deep-vein Thrombosis should avoid cupping unless cleared with their primary care provider.

 Folks who are taking blood thinners or who bruise very easily, we recommend our Community Acupuncture service, which is less invasive.
 But if interested can still try with less suction.